RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/some_decisions.md

    Those files will be managed from the administration site.

 3. A _visibility system_ that collects and manages the operational data from the rest of the deployed system.
-   This starts with an outline of the overall deployed infrastructure, we tell it "there's going to be a blog, and an admin site, etc." The visibility system's job is to say "OK, tell the blog site to send its logs _here_ and I'll take care of them; tell the admin site to send its logs _there_, and if you have random cloud functions, tell them to send their logs to this other place. _Then_, when you want to look at any of that data, you go over _here_ and you
+   This starts with an outline of the overall deployed infrastructure; we tell it "there's going to be a blog, and an admin site, etc." The visibility system's job is to say "OK, tell the blog site to send its logs _here_ and I'll take care of them; tell the admin site to send its logs _there_, and if you have random cloud functions, tell them to send their logs to this other place. _Then_, when you want to look at any of that data, you go over _here_ and you